8 Ways to Label your Quilts – and why you should!

 • For graduation: Behind you – all your memories, Before you – all your dreams, Around you – all who love you, Within you – all you need.

-• For wedding: May the colors of your life be bright.
+• For a wedding: May the colors of your life be bright.
 And the threads of your life be strong.

 What’s your favorite way to label your special quilts?
 Do you have a fun, creative way I didn’t mention here?
 Leave me a comment – I’d love to hear about it!